Ukraine on edge for more attacks, West eyes humanitarian aid

 “The upcoming week can be as hard as the one that passed,” he said.

+Norwegian Foreign Minister Anniken Huitfeldt visited the capital, Kyiv, Monday and said it was “a desperate situation that we are now witnessing.
+Many here face a grim choice: to flee or to freeze.
+The Russian warfare is unparalleled cynicism.”

-In the capital, Kyiv, Mayor Vitali Klitschko said that part of the city’s 3 million people might well have to be evacuated to places where essential services would be less prone to shutdowns caused by missile attacks.
+Kyiv Mayor Vitali Klitschko said that part of the city’s 3 million people might well have to be evacuated to places where essential services would be less prone to shutdowns caused by missile attacks.

 Russia has pounded energy facilities around Kyiv with a barrage of missile strikes, resulting in power outages and halts in water supplies to the city.